Chi In-jin

-Chi In-jin (Korean: 지인진; Hanja: 池仁珍, born July 18, 1973, in Seoul) is a South Korean former professional boxer who competed from 1991 to 1996.
+Chi In-jin (Korean: 지인진; Hanja: 池仁珍, born July 18, 1973) is a South Korean former professional boxer who competed from 1991 to 2006.
 He has held the WBC featherweight title twice between 2004 and 2007.

 Career

 Boxing

-Chi made his debut as a professional boxer on November 20, 1991.
+Chi was born in Seoul and made his debut as a professional boxer on November 20, 1991.
 After losing his pro debut, he went unbeaten in his next 24 bouts.
 He challenged WBC Featherweight Title holder Erik Morales on July 28, 2001, but lost a unanimous decision.
 On October 18, 2003, the brawling Chi got another shot at the vacant WBC featherweight title against Michael Brodie, but came up short of the title with a draw.
 In the rematch the following year, he knocked out Brodie in the 7th round.
 After defending the title twice, he lost the belt to Takashi Koshimoto in 2006 via split decision.

 Chi recaptured the WBC featherweight title with a unanimous decision over defending titlist Rodolfo López at the Chungmu Art Hall in Seoul, Korea, in December 2006.
 Scores were 117-111, 116-112 and 116-113.
 Koshimoto had been defeated by Lopez in his first defense, yielding the belt to Lopez before it was regained by Chi.